More3428/MuseChat/README.md

 # MuseChat
-An app where you can see and chat with people who are listening to the same song as you at the time you are listening to it.
+An app where you can see and chat with people listening to the same song as you in real time.